kevinwortman/tuffix/install.md

   5. In the VirtualBox user interface, Import the .ova file.
 This may take several minutes.

-  6. Run the virtual machine, and login using username “student” and password “student”.
+  6. Start the virtual machine, and login using username “student” and password “student”.